• Skip to primary navigation

 Cheese

 Use your favourite cheese.
 I use Cheddar, Mozzarella or Red Leicester.
-You can also use Parmesan Cheese, Grana Padana, Spiced Cheddar - whatever you like really.
+I also add Parmesan Cheese, Grana Padano.

 What is Harissa Paste?